advertise

 Less crowded; prepare for variable weather.
 Experienced kayakers or guided tours recommended.

-Yes, Ucluelet Inlet is a great spot for beginners!
+Yes, Ucluelet is a great spot for beginners!
 The inner waters are calm and sheltered, perfect for learning to paddle.
 Just stay within the inlet and avoid crossing the Harbour Limit near Francis Island, where winds and boat traffic can pose challenges.

 Profile Picture